-Please note that for Summer practicum placements, it will be your responsibility to follow that businesses covid prodical and requirements where masks, face shields, vaccinations, etc are concerned.
-You can select locations that fit your personal needs based on their business requirements.
+Please note that for summer practicum placements, it will be your responsibility to follow that businesses covid policy and requirements where masks, face shields, vaccinations, et cetera are concerned.
+Talk with Hali, if your personal needs differ from your practicum office.